Facebook or Google for Your Physical Therapy Clinic? Which is Better?

 In the world of online marketing – it’s pretty apparent that people’s understanding of “traffic” is different than others, so I wanted to run through what I consider to be the two main drivers of leads and prospects (traffic) for a clinic online: Facebook Ads and Google Ads.

-If you’re not familiar with Facebook Ads and Adwords, both methods of advertising can appear to be very similar – they are both online, both PPC (Pay Per Click) and both extremely powerful patient attraction platforms.
+If you’re not familiar with Facebook Ads and Google Ads, both methods of advertising can appear to be very similar – they are both online, both PPC (Pay Per Click) and both extremely powerful patient attraction platforms.

 However, a lot of business owners don’t get the results that they should out of them, and that’s usually because they’re using them in the wrong way.

 Let me explain… There’s a huge difference between leads on Google and leads on Facebook.
 Here at Paul Gough Media, we spend over $3,000 a month just for Facebook Ads, and that’s because they WORK.